 NOW is a good time to learn as much as you can about your health care needs.
-Here are some things you should be able to do now that you are in high school.
+Here are some things you should be able to do by the time you are ready to start high school.

-Make a list of your medications (with their correct names), when you should take your meds, and why you take them.

-Tell someone what you have to do to stay healthy.
-(You probably have heard your doctor tell you these things, but most teens expect their parents to remember all this stuff.)
+- Tell someone the name of your health condition (your diagnosis). - Make a list of your medications (with their correct name) when you take your meds and why. - Tell someone what you have to do to stay healthy (You probably have heard your doctor tell you these things, but most teens expect their parents to remember all this stuff).